scenerystack/community/docs/CONTRIBUTING.md

 ??? note "How do I contribute to PhET Interactive Simulations?"

     PhET has its own community and ecosystem of simulations, teacher activities, translators and more.
-See the PhET website (phet.colorado.edu) for more information.
+See the [PhET website](https://phet.colorado.edu/) for more information.